 What’s an Air Conditioning Dry Charge?

-Over the past 10 years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for a long time.
-The recommended phase-out mandates are intended to have the HVAC industry move to a more environmentally friendly refrigerant with a technical code R410A.
-R410A has been shown to be safer for the environment.
+Over the past 10 years, both the U.S. and Canadian governments have mandated that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for a long time.
+The recommended phase-out mandates are suppose to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
+R410A has been proven to be safer for the environment.

-In late 2010 most air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-Such systems are more commonly called “dry charged units”.
-The units can legally be sold and installed then your local HVAC contractor (such as Winnipeg Supply Service Experts) can charge the unit with R22.
+In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These systems are more commonly called “dry charged units”.
+They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a few more years.
-The purpose of these Dry Charged Units is to provide the greater Winnipeg area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+The reason for these Dry Charged Units is to offer the greater Winnipeg area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Winnipeg homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
+Winnipeg homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Well, it really depends on a number of things.
-The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems offer benefits to Winnipeg homeowners that Dry Charge units do not.
+Current R-410A systems provide benefits to Winnipeg homeowners that Dry Charge units do not.
 A few of the benefits include:

-- Improved energy efficiency for comfort at a cost savings
+- Greater energy efficiency for affordable in-home comfort

 - Longer warranty periods for even greater peace of mind